tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 } ApplicationConfiguration;
 ~~~

-In order for interoperable federtation to exist between domains, the
+In order for interoperable federation to exist between domains, the
 ApplicationConfiguration for a particular ApplicationId MUST match between
 each domain that is participating.
 Application configurations hosted on a
 particular gateway MAY be public by providing access to the following API route: